antublue/verifyica/README.md

-# Verifyica has moved to a Github organization
+# Verifyica has moved to a GitHub organization

 https://github.com/verifyica-team/verifyica